-NRS 203.060 is the Nevada law which prohibits unlawful assembly, which is when two or more people gather together with the intent to commit a crime even if the crime never gets committed.
+NRS 203.060 is the Nevada law that prohibits unlawful assembly.
+This occurs is when two or more people gather together with the intent to commit a crime even if the crime never gets committed.
 Prosecuted as a misdemeanor, unlawful assembly carries penalties of up to six months in jail and/or up to $1,000 in fines.

 In this article, our Las Vegas criminal defense attorneys discuss:

 1. What is the crime of “unlawful assembly”?